Lisa Nowak: After NASA

 After the incident in Orlando, the Navy insisted on Nowak and Oefelein being returned to the Navy from NASA because they had violated the Navy's rules prohibiting adultery.
 Naval officials waited for Nowak's kidnapping case to be resolved before taking further action against her.
 She remained on active duty with the Navy and was subsequently ordered to work on the staff of the Chief of Naval Air Training (CNATRA) at Naval Air Station Corpus Christi, Texas.
 There, she was involved in the development of flight training curricula for broad use throughout the Navy.
 Nowak received the NASA Space Flight Medal on August 22, 2006, and on June 5, 2007.
 Nowak and her husband Richard divorced in June 2008, and she was given full custody of their three children.

-A Naval Board of Inquiry consisting of Rear Admirals Mark S. Boensel, Eleanor V. Valentin and Timothy S. Matthews voted on August 19, 2010, to recommend Nowak be separated from the Navy with an other than honorable discharge and reduction in rank from captain to commander.
+A Naval Board of Inquiry consisting of Rear Admirals Mark S. Boensel, Eleanor V. Valentin and Timothy S. Matthews voted on August 19, 2010, to recommend Nowak be discharged from the Navy under other than honorable conditions and reduced in rank from captain to commander.
 The panel's recommendation had to be reviewed by the Naval Personnel Command, and ultimately it would be determined by the Secretary of the Navy.
 On July 28, 2011, Assistant Secretary of Navy Juan M. Garcia III confirmed the panel's sentence.
 Nowak's conduct, Garcia said in a statement, "fell well short" of what is expected of Navy officers and "demonstrated a complete disregard for the well-being of a fellow service member".
 She retired from the Navy with an other than honorable discharge and the rank of commander on September 1, 2011.

 Astronaut Michael Coats, the director of the Johnson Space Center from 2005 to 2012, recalled that Nowak struggled after leaving the Navy, as the notoriety of her case kept potential employers from hiring her.
 In 2017, People magazine reported that Nowak was living quietly in Texas, where she was working in the private sector.
 Her attorney stated: "She's doing well."

 In popular culture

-Many found Nowak's story fascinating, and it has been adapted for television, a movie, and a 2007 episode of Law & Order: Criminal Intent that was inspired by Nowak's story and featured a love triangle among astronauts.
+Many found Nowak's story fascinating, and it has been adapted for music, film, and television.
+"Rocket Man", a 2007 episode of Law & Order: Criminal Intent, was inspired in part by Nowak's story and featured a love triangle among astronauts.
 A 2008 Molly Lewis song, "Road Trip", recounts the details of early news reports about Nowak's trip from Houston to Orlando.
-The 2017 Austra music video for "I Love You More Than You Love Yourself" references the actions leading up to Nowak's final arrest, with bandleader Katie Stelmanis playing the role of Lisa Nowak.
+The Ben Folds song "Cologne", from his 2008 album Way to Normal, also mentions the incident.
+The 2017 Austra music video for "I Love You More Than You Love Yourself" references the actions leading up to Nowak's final arrest, with bandleader Katie Stelmanis playing the role of Nowak.
 Nowak was also the subject of a play, Starcrosser's Cut, which opened in Los Angeles in June 2013.
-In 2019, the film Lucy in the Sky (starring Natalie Portman) was produced, loosely based on Nowak's story.
+The 2019 film Lucy in the Sky, starring Natalie Portman, was loosely based on Nowak's story.